 So we decided to visit a sanctuary instead.
 We had assumed that it would be an ethical home for wildlife if it was called a sanctuary.
 It was only after experiencing it for ourselves, did we realise that this was NOT always the case.

-That’s what sparked us to write this post.
+That’s what sparked us to write this guide.
 We realised that feeling guilty for naively supporting a fake sanctuary does not help anyone, let alone the elephants.
 The only way we could help change it, was by sharing our experience and creating awareness around the topic.

 The Good, The Bad and The Ugly of Wildlife Tourism